-This bird’s nest craft is great for kids who want to make a nest to go along with their latest bird craft, or to display the chicks and eggs they’ve made for Easter.
+This bird’s nest craft is great for kids who want to make a nest to go along with their latest bird craft.
 It’s a simple paper bag craft, that will come in handy for a science project, a diorama or just a simple spring craft.